-Your local council will likely ask for proof that you are a full-time student.
+Your local council will likely ask for proof that you are a full-time student when you apply for an exemption to council tax for student accommodation.
 You can ask your university for a certificate, which they must provide (unless more than a year has passed since your course has finished).
-To find more information on if you are considered a full-time student, head to https://www.gov.uk/council-tax/discounts-for-full-time-students

-The good news for our friends across the pond is that the same rules that apply to UK students, apply for international students, too.
+The same rules on student accommodation and council tax that apply to UK students apply to international students, too.
 The only exception to this is if you are a student living with a non-student spouse or civil partner and are one of the following:

 - an EEA or Swiss national, or the family member of an EEA or Swiss national, who is exercising a right of free movement in the UK

 - a British citizen

 - settled in the UK (with indefinite leave to enter or remain)

 If you’re living in what is known as an HMO, this means you are living in a residence with three or more households (which can mean individuals) who share facilities; that is to say, almost every student accommodation.